jodal/pykka/docs/quickstart.rst

-You can access methods and attributes nested as deep as you like, as long as all attributes on the path between the actor and the method or attribute on the end is marked as traversable.
+You can access methods and attributes nested as deep as you like, as long as all attributes on the path between the actor and the method or attribute on the end are marked as traversable.